01-01-2016

 Thus, while dialoguing with previously proposed grids (e.g. Echeverría et al., 2011; Mitgutsch & Alvarado, 2012; Raphael et al., 2009), the project goes further and involves students and teachers in a participatory process that will lead to the construction of a new grid, this one centered on an educational perspective and incorporating the visions and expectations of potential users.
 This grid could be of great use to both educators and game developers, helping them to differentiate the potentials of different existing serious games and improve the educational situations in which they can be used.

-This project is therefore innovative not only in terms of the issues it chose to address but also in the ways in which it proposes to do so.
-It will generate new knowledge, new instruments and methodologies that can advance this field both nationally and internationally.
+This project is therefore innovative not only in terms of the issues it chose to address but also in how it proposes to do so.
+It will generate new knowledge, new instruments, and methodologies that can advance this field both nationally and internationally.

 PCEP - Participation, Communities and Political Education